skhg/retropie-custom/README.md

 1. `./setup.sh`
 1. Restart EmulationStation

-# About: How does the chromium-launcher work?
+# About

 EmulationStation has chromium installed as a port, as shown above in Chromium setup.
 Once Chromium starts, we need to be able to control it with a gamepad, meaning we also need configuration(s) for [QJoyPad](http://qjoypad.sourceforge.net/) which let us manipulate the cursor, and most importantly, to exit!

-## QJoyPad layouts
+## QJoyPad controller layouts

-The `.lyt` layout scripts under `/qjoypad3` are preconfigured using the UI but automatically deployed by `setup.sh`.
+The `.lyt` layout scripts under `/qjoypad3` are automatically deployed by `setup.sh`.
+They can be edited or new ones can be configured, using the QJoyPad UI.

 I found these layouts work quite well with my SNES-style controller: